What Makes a Tree Veneer Quality

 1. Veneer trees are very straight and tall, without crooks, bends or bows of any significance.
 Veneer trees are solid with a high degree of material integrity and cannot contain rot in any area.

 2.Veneer trees must have no limbs or scars from fallen limbs for at least 8 feet, ideally 10 feet, from the ground.
 The trunk must be solid and blemish-free.
-While some trees may be sold as 3-sided veneer (with small knots or limbs on one side), they will demand lower prices than trees that are clear on all four sides.
+While some trees may sell as 3-sided veneer (with small knots or limbs on one side), they will command lower prices than trees that are clear on all four sides.

 3.Veneer trees must have no limbs or scars for at least 8 feet, ideally 10 feet, from the ground.
 The trunk should be solid and blemish-free.
-Trees with small knots or limbs on one side may be sold as 3-sided veneer but will demand lower prices than 4-sided clear trees.
+Trees with small knots or limbs on one side may sell as 3-sided veneer but will command lower prices than 4-sided clear trees.

 4. Veneer trees cannot have stains of any kind.
-This is an especially elusive criterion because it is impossible to tell whether or not the base of a log will be stained until the tree is cut down.
-Stains in the base of a log can be caused by non-ideal soil conditions and high concentrations of certain minerals.
+This is an especially elusive criterion because it is impossible to determine whether or not the base of a log will have stains until someone cuts the tree down.
+Non-ideal soil conditions and high concentrations of certain minerals can cause stains in the base of a log.
 This is natural and unfortunately completely unavoidable

 Impact of Livestock Grazing on Timber Quality

 Livestock grazing is a common cause of stains or deterioration in logs.
-Even after decades, past grazing can affect timber when harvested.
-Livestock degrades timber value and should be avoided for commercial purposes.
-If your woods have been grazed, it likely eliminates the possibility of veneer-quality timber.
+Even after decades, past grazing Factors Affecting Tree Veneer Quality can affect timber when harvested.
+Livestock degrades timber value and landowners should prevent grazing if they intend to manage woods for commercial purposes.
+If livestock has grazed your woods, it likely eliminates the possibility of producing veneer-quality timber.